Home / Latin America & Caribbean / Mexico / Mexico City

 • Stay hydrated with fresh aguas frescas

-Traditional fruit drinks are refreshing during warmer months; choose vendors who use purified water
+Traditional fruit drinks are refreshing; choose vendors who clearly display their use of quality water sources.

 • Look for shaded eating areas